-China's growth continued to run at robust rates above 9% in 2005, while the NIEs have been affected by higher oil prices, higher dollar interest rates and slower demand growth in global high-tech markets.
-However, the pace of activity in the NIEs was already reviving in the third quarter.
+China's growth continued to run at robust rates above 9% in 2005, while growth in NIEs has been affected by higher oil prices, higher dollar interest rates and slower demand growth in global high-tech markets.

 Sources: World Bank; Directorate General of Budget, Accounting, and Statistics.